J-1 Scholar/Employee Travel

 Inside the U.S.

-NOTE: Immigration and Customs Enforcement (ICE) has the right to check all documents of any person within 100 miles of the U.S. border.
-UMass does not fall within this zone but you should carry copies of your documents at all times once off-campus.
+NOTE: Immigration and Customs Enforcement (ICE) has the right to check the documents of any person within 100 miles of the U.S. border.
+UMass does not fall within this zone, but you should carry copies of your documents if you are near a U.S. border.

 Outside the U.S.